indiqusdocs/yntraa/docs/Subscribers/AccountCentre/Organisation-AccountProfile.md

 ---
 # Organisation/Account Profile

 Using the **Profile** section, you can manage your organisation account profile on Apiculus Cloud.
-The profile management section can be accessed from the **Account Centre** in the top helper bar by clicking on the organisation..
+The profile management section can be accessed from the **Account Centre** in the top helper bar by clicking on the organisation.
 Account profiles include the following:

 1. **Details -** These are the basic demographic details of your organisation.
 All editable fields can be updated at any time.
 	![Account Profile](img/AccountProfile1.png)